Frequently Asked Questions

 - Maintain Satisfactory Academic Progress for Financial Aid Funding as set forth in the University catalog

 - Maintain full-time (12 or more credit hours per semester) undergraduate enrollment

 - Participate in a SOCA club or organization

-- Attend at least 80% of all SOCA events
+- Attend a certain percentage of SOCA events

 - Obey the rules and regulations of the School of Creative Arts and the University

 - Institutional scholarships and awards are limited to a total of eight semesters of full-time enrollment.
 Failure to maintain the above listed requirements or participate in the designated program listed will result in the scholarship being withdrawn.